calloncampbell/2021-FestiveTechCalendar-SantaTracker-CosmosDbChangeFeed/README.md

 Help the elves track every event that happens this holiday season.

-The change feed in Azure Cosmos DB is one of the most overlooked features of Microsoft’s globally distributed, massively scalable, multi-model database service.
+The change feed in Azure Cosmos DB is one of the most overlooked features of Microsoftâ€™s globally distributed, massively scalable, multi-model database service.
 Similar to the transaction log of a relational database, the change feed is a persistent record of changes to a container in the order they occurred.
 It therefore serves as an excellent event source for a wide range of cloud-based microservices targeting ecommerce, IoT, and other large-scale scenarios.

 ## Reference Application - Santa Tracker